keyvan-malek/RColSim/README.md

 ## Script 1: Assembling of Inputs

 The first script that should be run when preparing an RColSim simulation is supply_demand.R.
-This script converts model-simulated irrigation demand and runoff to a weekly timeseries of surface water consumptive demand and natural streamflow (i.e., flow without the influenced dams or water withdrawals).
+This script converts model-simulated irrigation demand and runoff to a weekly time-series of surface water consumptive demand and natural streamflow (i.e., flow without the influenced dams or water withdrawals).
 The natural streamflow input was constructed from the grid-scale runoff and baseflow simulations of VIC by routing flow to the inlet of each dam, using an algorithm based on Lohmann et al. (1996).
 The routed flows were subsequently bias-corrected to the no regulation, no irrigation dataset (NRNI) provided by the Bonneville Power Administration and produced by the Army Corps of Engineers.
 The bias correction procedure is described in Snover et al. (2003).
 The consumptive water demand is assumed to come from two primary sources, agriculture (i.e. irrigation) and residential use.
-Irrigation demands were simulated using VIC CropSyst, which provides “top-of-crop” water demands (i.e. water that is actually delivered to the field).
+Irrigation demands were simulated using VIC CropSyst, which provides “top-of-crop” water demands (i.e. water that is delivered to the field).
 The fraction of irrigation water coming from a surface water vs groundwater source is estimated from water rights data, watershed plans, and other literature.
 Refer to Yourek et al. (2023) for a more detailed discussion of how water demand and natural streamflow were derived for the Columbia River Basin.
 The grid-scale top-of-crop irrigation demands and residential water demands were aggregated to drainage areas that correspond with a flow target control point, an irrigation project, or the drainage area between an upstream dam and the nearest downstream dam.
 A crosswalk between grid cell and drainage area is included in the file, *misc/station_matches_for_pod_file_2023.txt* for reference.
 The file, *misc/all_drainages.csv* gives metadata for these drainage areas.
 The supply_demand.R script also calculates curtailment of water rights in tributaries of Washington State with an instream flow rule and adjusts water demand accordingly.
 Interruptible curtailment of water rights occurs whenever streamflow falls below regulatory minimum flows that are set primarily for the benefit of fish.
 When this occurs, those with a water right junior to the flow rule are prohibited from diverting until the streamflow once again exceeds the minimum flow.
-Next, the script aggregates the demand in each drainage to the drainages shown in Fig. 3, which represent the incremental drainage areas between a downstream dam and the nearest upstream dam(s).
+Next, the script aggregates the demand in each drainage to the drainages shown in Fig. 2, which represent the incremental drainage areas between a downstream dam and the nearest upstream dam(s).
 Refer to the file, inputs/station_mapping for a mapping of the RColSim drainages (first column) to the demand drainages (second column).
 Lastly, the script calculates the demand from interruptible water rights along the mainstem Columbia River.
 These water rights are curtailed only in rare circumstances.

 ## Script 2: Generating the RColSim input file